 Setting Up a Sales Stand

-"A mentor gave me one dollar and challenged me to make it grow.
-I bought a $1 bag of brownie mix, made them up, and sold them to friends.
-After 3 months, I had made close to $150".
+"A mentor gave me $1 and challenged me to multiply it.
+I bought a $1 bag of brownie mix, made them and sold them to friends, and made close to $150 after 3 months.”

 Neighborhood Services